Mwakisaghu/bc_user_manual/docs/DMU/17-Loan-Reapportionment.md

 2. Record transaction details such as transaction number, code, and defaulter member number for future reference.

 :::warning Caution
-Double-check all transaction details to prevent errors during posting.
+Double-check all transaction details to prevent errors  posting.
 :::

 ## Managing Reapportionment From Various Accounts